decenzio/polkadot-nftaa-proposal/README.md

 # NFTAA Proposal

-This is proposal for the NFTAA pallet
+This is proposal for the NFTAA pallet.
+For more informations as same as required runtime configuration check [readme in pallet repo](https://github.com/decenzio/nftaa/blob/main/README.md).

 ## How to run?